 I stumbled across the (proprietary) MemSQL database while reading the Data Engineering Weekly News, due to this article on Pandora building dashboards with MemSQL.
 I found the description interesting, and did a small amount of additional research; this article is simply the resulting notes.

 MemSQL is basically a relational database, supporting the usual concepts of tables, rows and columns.
 It is distributed, ie can be scaled out horizontally to many nodes.

 While the “mem” part of the name suggests this is a purely in-memory database, that isn’t entirely true.
 A table can be declared as “row-oriented” or “column-oriented”; row-oriented tables are persisted to disk, but must be completely loaded into memory in order to be queryable - ie the cluster must have sufficient RAM to hold all (active) row-oriented data.
 Column-oriented tables are persisted to disk, and do not need to be completely read into memory.
 A MemSQL table can also be configured to be in-memory-only, ie not persisted.

 Row-oriented tables can be used effectively for “operational” tasks, ie heavy read/write loads which affect just a few rows at a time.
 Examples are call-center systems, shopping carts.

 Column-oriented tables can be used effectively for “analytic” tasks over very large datasets, ie queries which scan large numbers of rows.
 Examples are reporting and compliance tasks.
-Row-oriented tables also perform well for analytics tasks, but are limited to datasets that fit into memory.
+Row-oriented tables are also performant for analytics tasks in MemSQL (unlike other DBs), but are limited to datasets that fit into memory.

 Databases which use column-oriented storage are often not particularly good at streaming ingest or updates.
 MemSQL solves this by combining the two modes; changes to a column-oriented table are buffered in-memory using the row-oriented approach and only occasionally flushed to disk.